mlavagniUT/elk-project/README.md

 - Update the configuration files to include the IP address of Elk Server
 - Run the playbook, and navigate to "http://ElkServerIP:5601/app/kibana#/home" to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- You are going to need the following files: filebeat-playbook.yml and metric-playbook.yml you will copy those files the ansible container in the following directory /etc/ansible/roles
+- You will need to update the following files filebeat-config.yml & metricbeat-configuration.yml, you will modify the lines 1106 and 1806 with ElkServer private IP address 10.0.0.5
+- To check that its working go to http://ELKServer IP:5601/app/kibana#/home

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._